Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  712         }
  ```
 After it is guaranteed that the resources
-such as ROB, IQ, LQ, SQ are enough
-to rename new instruction,
+such as ROB, IQ, LQ, SQ are suffice to rename new instruction,
 it consumes one instruction from the buffer (Line 668).
 However, if there are not enough physical registers
 to rename the instruction's operands,